Where it began

 This dedicated group decided to take on the new medicinal cannabis industry taking off in New Zealand.
 All share a common ground – a passion for renewable energy, in particular, hydro power and the power of the cannabis plant.

-Having all bought into the Normanby hydro scheme a number of years previously, the idea of producing medicinal cannabis on the site, using the clean-generated power at almost no cost, seemed like a no brainer.
+Having been involved in the Normanby hydro scheme a number of years previously, the idea of producing medicinal cannabis on the site, using the clean-generated power at almost no cost, seemed like a no brainer.

-Currently growing hemp in the South Island, Greenfern’s medicinal cannabis business model involves the establishment and development of facilities, resources and collaborative arrangements with the intention of operating as a fully comprehensive grower, processor, manufacturer and supplier of medicinal cannabis products.
+Currently growing hemp in two South Island locations, Greenfern’s medicinal cannabis business model involves the establishment and development of facilities, resources and collaborative arrangements with the intention of operating as a fully comprehensive grower, processor, manufacturer and supplier of medicinal cannabis products.

 Cultivation.
 Breeding and growing the highest quality cannabis strains by leveraging capabilities and proficiencies in plant genetics and breeding.